LopezChris/tf/tutorial/tutorial.md

 ![good-lighting-traffic-output](assets/good-lighting-traffic2-output.jpg)

-Sparta
+The next image represents non-ideal conditions where the objects in the picture are

 ![bad-condition-output](assets/bad-condition-output.jpg)

-HelloWorld
+The last image in the set is of

 ![bad-condition-output](assets/bad-condition2-output.jpg)

 ## Summary

-Congratulations, now you know how to
+Congratulations, now you know how to run inference

 On the [CNN Transfer Learning Tutorial](James-tutorial)